apache/pekko-http/CONTRIBUTING.md

     * Details 2
     * Details 3

+## Applying code style to the project

+The project uses [scalafmt](https://scalameta.org/scalafmt/) to ensure code quality which is automatically checked on every PR.
+If you would like to check for any potential code style problems locally you can run `sbt checkCodeStyle` and if you want to apply the code style then you can run `sbt applyCodeStyle`.

 ### Ignoring formatting commits in git blame

 Throughout the history of the codebase various formatting commits have been applied as the scalafmt style has evolved over time, if desired